top of page

 • These may involve:

-• Promises of goods or services following payment
+• Promises of products or services after payment

 Payment Redirection & Invoice Fraud